Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/08-dsp-library/README.md

 DSP_FLAGS += --include=$(DSPLIB_ROOT)/L2/include/aie
 ```

-You type `make aie` to run the following command:
+Type `make aie` to run the following command:
 ```BASH
 aiecompiler -target=hw $(AIE_FLAGS) $(DSP_FLAGS) $(AIE_GRAPH_FILES)
 ```

 This compiles the design and maps it to the AI Engine Tiles.

-Visualizing the compilation results is performed by typing `make compviz` which runs the following command:
+Visualizing the compilation results is performed by typing `make compviz`, which runs the following command:
 ```BASH
 	vitis_analyzer $(AIE_OUT_DIR)/test.aiecompile_summary
 ```

-After `vitis_analyzer` opens, it will display the Summary page, which provides a brief summary of the project.
+After `vitis_analyzer` opens, it displays the Summary page, which provides a brief summary of the project.

 ![Vitis Analyzer Summary](images/DSPLib_tutorial_part_1_Vitis_Analyzer_Summary.png)